Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 Once a week we held a one-hour meeting to discuss the concerns with higher priority.
 For each concern card, the team members that had raised it, explained further the concern’s description, and answered any doubts that the rest of the team may have about the concern.
 Sometimes, other team members provided information about similar problems they had observed in other parts of the system.

 After understanding the concern better, we discussed it for a while to try to determine its possible causes and effects, then, we proposed and discussed possible ways of solving or at least mitigating the concern.

-Try to reach consensus and good enough/pragmatic ways to address each concern.
-Sometimes this means escalating the concern, but we try to focus on our [locus of control](https://en.wikipedia.org/wiki/Locus_of_control) (agency & autonomy). <- fusionarlo de alguna manera con el párrafo anterior
+In these discussions, we tried to reach consensus and good enough/pragmatic ways to address each concern.
+In order to foster the team's sense of agency and autonomy, we focused on what it could control and change at any given moment.
+However, sometimes, this was not enough and we had to escalate the concerns to higher levels, with the intention of somehow modifying organisational constraints or policies that were affecting the team.

 Depending on the specific concern, the team obtained different outcomes from its discussion (often several of them at the same time):